What's new or changed in Platform update 29 for finance and operations apps (October 2019)

 Wondering about upcoming and recently released capabilities in any of our business apps or platform?

 Check out the Dynamics 365: 2019 release wave 2 plan.
 We've captured all the details, end to end, top to bottom, in a single document that you can use for planning.

 The Removed or deprecated features for finance and operations article describes features that have been removed or deprecated.

 - A removed feature is no longer available in the product.

-- A deprecated feature is not in active development and may be removed in a future update.
+- A deprecated feature isn't in active development and may be removed in a future update.

-Before any feature is removed from the product, the deprecation notice will be announced in the Removed or deprecated features for finance and operations article 12 months prior to the removal.
+Before any feature is removed from the product, the deprecation notice is announced in the Removed or deprecated features for finance and operations article 12 months prior to the removal.

-For breaking changes that only affect compilation time, but are binary compatible with sandbox and production environments, the deprecation time will be less than 12 months.
-Typically, these are functional updates that need to be made to the compiler.
+For breaking changes that only affect compilation time, but are binary compatible with sandbox and production environments, the deprecation time is less than 12 months.
+Typically, these changes are functional updates that need to be made to the compiler.